 We couldn’t leave without seeing Ala-Kul Lake, so we spent the last day hopping on a horse to save time.
-We rode to the bottom of the Ala-Kul North Pass then finished the final portion on foot.
+We rode to the bottom of the Ala-Kul North Pass and then finished the final portion on foot.

 Most guided hikes in Kyrgyzstan are customized to what you want.
 Things like the number of porters, how many meals you want each day, how far you want to go, and more go into calculating the cost.
 To give you a rough idea, a guide is usually between 1200-2500 KGS per day.

 Tipping is generally part of their salary.
-Though it’s not required, it is an excellent way to show your appreciation for their service.
+Though it’s not required, it is an excellent way to show appreciation for their service.
 Tourism is so new here that there is no standard for tipping, but here’s what we did: